 Generally speaking, a criminal investigator (also known as a crime scene investigator) enters the profession with a minimum of a bachelor’s degree – the field of criminal justice or criminal law is preferred.

 Next, to answer the question, just what do criminal investigators do? – it is important to find work entry-level work and gain some on-the-job experience by working alongside crime scene professionals doing real-world criminal investigation work.

 How to Become a Criminal Investigator with Certification?

-Once you have learned just what is a criminal investigator and their job responsibilities, the next step in learning how to become a criminal investigator is to obtain additional certifications.
+Once you have learned just what the job responsibilities are, the next step in learning how to obtain additional certifications.
 Certifications for criminal investigators are offered by the ABC – the American Board of Criminalistics and the IAI – the International Association for Identification.